 Be Extra Vigilant with Acid: Use a straw for any acidic drinks to bypass your front teeth.

 Soft Brushing is Non-Negotiable: Take your soft brush and move it in gentle circles on your teeth.
-Use small circles when you brush.
+Brush in small circles.

-Now that we’ve mastered the internal landscape, let’s optimize your external routine.
+Now that we have mastered the internal landscape, let us optimize your external routine.

 Step 7: Ditch the Abrasives: Choosing the Right Toothpaste